hilltopmediadesign/wordpress-linkedThemeTemplate/README.md

 <strong>The Goal:</strong>

 Have ALL wordpress files installed in subfolder and ALL theme files (html, images, js, etc..) exist in root.
+The main wordpress theme files ALSO exist in root (functions.php, sidebar.php, etc...).
+These are linked from inside the theme folder (wp-content/themes/themeName/) to root folder.

 This would allow non wordpress files easily accessed using a standard URL reference: http://www.Website.com/news.htm.
 In a standard setup this requires placing the non wordpress file amidst the huge list of of wordpress files .